 Cattaraugus County Fair (Chautauqua-Allegheny)

 The Cattaraugus County Fair takes pride in their affordability, which means an entire family can have a whole lot of low-cost fun.
 A slew of live grounds entertainment comes with the cost of admission.
-Check out Brunon Blaszak’s Royal Bengal Tigers Show, where Bengal and Siberian tigers will walk on tight wire, jump, leap, dance and more!
+Be spellbound by Lance Gifford’s amazing magic and hypnosis shows.
 Then watch adorable sea lions balance balls and do handstands during “Sea Lion Splash,” and be sure not to miss the sure-footed Swifty Swine Racing Pigs.
-And while grandstand events are not free, admission is relatively low, allowing you to see a rodeo, a demolition derby, and a big rig truck pull without breaking the bank (tickets go on sale May 15).
-Celebrating its 180th year, the fair will also feature a midway with rides and games and dozens of food vendors selling everything from candy apples and ice cream to pizza and fried dough.
-July 30-August 5, Little Valley.
-Tickets start at $12.
+And while grandstand events are not free, admission is relatively low, allowing you to see a rodeo, a demolition derby, and a big rig truck pull without breaking the bank.
+Celebrating its 182nd year, the fair will also feature a midway with rides and games and dozens of food vendors selling everything from candy apples and ice cream to pizza and fried dough.
+July 26-August 2; Little Valley.
+Tickets start at $15.
+Pre-sale tickets are $12 (July 1-July 25).
 Children under 2 get in free.

 Gouverneur and St. Lawrence County Fair (Thousand Islands)